Dread Central: History

+On January 6, 2026, Brad Miska was announced as the publication’s new owner and editor-in-chief, with Josh Korngut also recently announced as editorial director in 2025.

 Website

 The site's staff use horror-themed aliases.
 The website has a broad focus, and it covers both mainstream and fringe topics that range from horror films to comics to toys.
 In 2013, Steve Persall of the Tampa Bay Times stated, "if it gushes blood or desecrates flesh, Dread Central covers it," and "the site is oriented toward a male demographic and favors edgy, exploitative films.

-In 2022, editors Mary Beth McAndrews and Josh Korngut announced a shift in Dread Central’s editorial direction toward inclusivity and prioritizing marginalized voices in horror, marked by a Pride Month video essay titled Dread Central Comes Out.
 Celebrity supporters include John Carpenter, Gale Anne Hurd, Sid Haig, Adam Green, and Darren Lynn Bousman.